ikeerthivasanswaminathan/AOA-Java-M13/EX NO 3A -N Queens -Back tracking.md

 ## Algorithm

-1.Start and read the value of N (chessboard size).
+1. Start and read the value of N (chessboard size).

-2.Place queens column by column using recursion.
+2. Place queens column by column using recursion.

-3.Check if the current position is safe (no queen in row, upper-left, or lower-left diagonal).
+3. Check if the current position is safe (no queen in row, upper-left, or lower-left diagonal).

-4.If safe, place the queen and recursively place the rest; if not, backtrack.
+4. If safe, place the queen and recursively place the rest; if not, backtrack.

-5.Print the board if all queens are placed, else display “No solution exists.”
+5. Print the board if all queens are placed, else display “No solution exists.”

 ## Program: